nik-popov/tradevault-connectsync/ReadME.md

 ## Code of Conduct 📜

-By contributing to Cobalt Data, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to Icon Luxury Group, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please take a moment to read it before contributing.

 ---